Skip to main content

 ];

-Now loading the main page will not be blocked and the fibonacci component is only loaded when the user selects that route.
+Now the main page loads without being blocked.
+The Fibonacci component only loads when the user hits that route.

 Learn more about lazy-loading in Vue.js: https://router.vuejs.org/guide/advanced/lazy-loading.html